-When certificate validation is enabled with the Windows Client version 2.9.16 a certificate is added to the Authentic8 cert file in the application installation directory.
-With the Windows client 2.9.17 the application uses the Windows Certificate Store and Microsoft Crypto API and the Authentic8 cert file is no longer supported.
-If certificate validation is enabled when upgrading to version 2.9.17 additional registry values will be required.
+When certificate validation is enabled with Silo Windows client version 2.9.16 (and older), additional entry is added to the local Authentic8 cert file (a8-all-certs.crt) within the application installation directory.
+With Silo Windows client version 2.9.17 (and newer), the application leverages the local machine's Windows Certificate Store in conjunction with Microsoft's CryptoAPI system architecture; thus making the local Authentic8 cert file obsolete

-• The Silo admin has the public issuer certificate(s) for the TLSI configuration in PEM format
+• The Silo Admin has the public issuer certificate(s) for the TLSI configuration in PEM format

 • This procedure does not detail the configuration of TLSI network infrastructure